NT533-Q12-Distributed-Computing/.github/profile/README.md

 - Public access to applications via an Application Load Balancer (ALB)
 - Controlled outbound internet access via a NAT Gateway

 This design follows AWS and Kubernetes best practices by isolating application workloads in private subnets while exposing only well-defined entry points to the public internet.

 ---

-### Production Architecture Characteristics

-#### Multi-AZ and High Availability Design

-- The VPC is segmented across multiple Availability Zones
-- Each Availability Zone contains one or more private subnets
-- EKS worker nodes are distributed across all AZs
-- Kubernetes scheduling mechanisms provide resilience against node-level and AZ-level failures

----

-#### Amazon EKS Platform

-- The Kubernetes control plane is fully managed by Amazon EKS
-- Worker nodes operate exclusively in private subnets
-- Node groups are designed for scalability and fault tolerance
-- Kubernetes-native mechanisms handle pod scheduling and recovery

----

-#### Application Traffic Flow

-- External client traffic is routed through an **Application Load Balancer (ALB)**
-- The ALB forwards traffic to Kubernetes services within the cluster
-- Only explicitly defined services are exposed publicly
-- Internal cluster communication remains private and isolated

----

-#### Observability Infrastructure

-- Observability components are provisioned as dedicated infrastructure
-- Core capabilities include:
-  - Metrics collection
-  - Log aggregation
-  - Distributed tracing
-- This separation improves system stability and reduces the blast radius of monitoring components during failure scenarios

----

-#### Secure Network Access

-- Management access is provided through a controlled VPN entry point
-- No direct administrative access is exposed to the public internet
-- Infrastructure access follows the principle of least privilege

----

 ## Author

-This project is developed as part of the **NT533 – Distributed Computing** course, with a focus on **cloud-native system design**, **distributed computing principles**, and **high-availability Kubernetes architectures**.
+Developed as part of the **NT533 – Distributed Computing** course, with a focus on:

+- Cloud-native system design
+- Distributed computing principles
+- High-availability Kubernetes architectures